strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 strapi logout
 ```

-This command logs you out of the Strapi Cloud dashboard.
+This command logs you out of Strapi Cloud.
 Once the `logout` command is run, the terminal will display a confirmation message that you were successfully logged out, and you will not be able to use the `deploy` command anymore.